ShiroHusin/Entropy_Simulation/README.md

 ![](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/GiFs/image.png)

-At this point one can postulate that a unit of energy from the 6 cell can go to the grey cell at $\frac{1}{7}$ each right?
+At this point one can postulate that a unit of energy from the 6 cell can go to the grey cells at $\frac{1}{7}$ each right?

 ![](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/GiFs/acutally_no.gif)

-One thing that is missing is the fact that energy will always want to occupy the particles that are of lowest energy first before going somewhere else.
+After running some prototypes, I noticed that something looks seriously wrong, where the grid animations seem to scream at me that a feature was missing.
+What was missing is the fact that energy will always want to occupy the particles that are of lowest energy first before going somewhere else.
 For instance, in chemistry the electron addition into ions don't go in the order of 4s, 4p but instead go in the order of 4s, 3d and then 4p.
 Hence, I needed some way to modify the probabilities.

 ## A tweak on the rules of movement